Data Journalism Made Easier, Faster, and More Collaborative

 Workbench is an open source project, begun at Columbia Journalism School last fall by veteran computational journalist Jonathan Stray.
 Since then we’ve added product designer Pierre Forcioli-Conti and developer Matt Gerring.
-Today we are very pleased to announce that Workbench has received the support of the Knight Foundation, with a $250,000 grant.
+Founding funds were provided by Krishna Bharat, and today we are very pleased to announce that Workbench has received the support of the Knight Foundation, with a $250,000 grant.

 Many people have tried to make data journalism easier, but open-source journalism software is incredibly fragmented.
 Good tools are hard to find and harder to use, most end up as abandoned Github repos.
 We need a different approach: an extendible platform where friendly data journalism tools can live.